nriddiford/svParser/README.md

 #### Read vcf file from lumpy (or delly/novobreak) and see summary of variants called:
 `perl script/svParse.pl -v data/Droso_R7.lumpy.vcf`

-#### It's reccomended to explicity tag files on the caller that has produced them using the `--type` flag:
+It's reccomended to explicity tag files on the caller that has produced them using the `--method` flag:
-`perl script/svParse.pl -v data/Droso_R7.lumpy.vcf -t l`
+`perl script/svParse.pl -v data/Droso_R7.lumpy.vcf -m l`

 ## Filtering variants
 The defualt behaviour of svParser is to consider all variants present in a VCF file, and classify these according to genotype.
 Genotype will be assigned as follows: